 FareStart, Board of Directors, 2001-2010

-Member and President, National Charity League, 2007
+Member of the National Charity League, 2007-present

-Another defense verdict was received in a wrongful death claim involving a trucking accident despite the plaintiff being run over by the driver.
+Defense verdict was received in a wrongful death claim involving a trucking accident despite the plaintiff being run over by the driver.
 The jury found fault in the plaintiff, not the driver.